mozmark/WebRTC-codelab/README.md

 Complete example: [complete/step4.html](https://bitbucket.org/webrtc/codelab/src/9681a4376644/complete/step4.html).

-For this step, we'll create an app that sends text between two textareas on the same page.
-Not very useful, except to demonstrate how RTCDataChannel works!
+For this step, we'll use RTCDataChannel to send text between two textareas on the same page: not very useful, except to demonstrate how the API works.

 1. Create a new document and add the following HTML: